nikhilnayak98/sand/README.md

-# sand
+# ES94P:Security Architectures and Network Defence

-Security Architectures and Network Defence PMA
+This repo contains workings of netkit 1.1.4 environment for SAND PMA due on 13th December.